lewisjones37/afan-valley-fitness/README.md

 ### Code Validation

-- HTML
+#### HTML

 The W3 HTML validator Service was used to validate the HTML of the website.
+The website has no errors.

 <details><summary>Home</summary>
 <img src="docs/home-validation.jpg">